Carrie Johnston, Curriculum Vitae

 “Re-Narrating the West that Fred Harvey Built.”
 American Literature Association, San Francisco, CA, May 2012.

 “‘My Debut as a Literary Person,’ or Mark Twain’s Debut as a Literary Gold Digger.”
 South Central Modern Language Association, Hot Springs, AR, October 2011.

 “‘That Sootysouled Rascal’: The Judge as Archon in Cormac McCarthy’s Blood Meridian.”
 South Atlantic Modern Language Association, Atlanta, GA, November 2010.

-“Captivity and Connectivity in the American West.”
+“The Angel in the Harvey House.”
 Z. Smith Reynolds Library Lecture Series, February 2017.

 Screening and Panel Discussion of Dear White People.
 Office of Multicultural Affairs, Quincy University, March 2015.

 “DeGolyer Library Special Collections—Digital Humanities Practicum Overview.”
 Sponsored by the Norwick Center for Digital Services, Southern Methodist University, January 2014.